purna-madala/personal-website/src/content/blog/first-post.md

 This website is a blend of my professional and personal interests:

 ### 💻 **Technology & Coding**
-- My journey in software development
+- My journey in Cybersecurity & Software development
 - Career insights and lessons learned
 - Technical tutorials and tips
 - Industry reflections and growth stories